Kalam cosmological argument: Actuality of the past

 Feser contends that past events are more analogous to abstract objects than concrete objects, such as rooms and guests relevant to Hilbert's Hotel, noting that it is fully tenable for mathematicians to deal with infinite sets of abstract objects, such as natural numbers.
 For this, he refers to Aristotle's postulate that denies the existence of time independent of objects that change:

-"To speak of time apart from change is a bit like speaking of a universal like redness apart from actual red things—it is to engage in abstraction from the concrete conditions under which the thing in question (redness, or time) can actually exist."
+To speak of time apart from change is a bit like speaking of a universal like redness apart from actual red things—it is to engage in abstraction from the concrete conditions under which the thing in question (redness, or time) can actually exist.

 The Symmetry Objection

 Craig proposes that, though a beginningless past would qualify as an actually infinite series of past events, an endless future would qualify only as a potential infinite, given that future events, unlike past events, are yet to be actualised and merely potential.

 Wes Morriston and Alex Malpass argue that this asymmetry is arbitrary.
-They pronounce that future events that will be actual satisfy the same reality condition as past events that are deemed actual in that they have been.
-Furthermore, they stipulate that natural numbers can be representative of moments in time.
-Since the set of natural numbers greater than any given value, x, is always an actual infinite, so too, they argue, must future events beyond any given moment in time be actually infinite.
-They conclude that, if the Hilbert's Hotel paradox disproves an eternal past, so too does it negate an endless future, contradicting the Judeo-Christian doctrine of eternal life.
+They stipulate that future events that will be actual satisfy the same reality condition as past events that are deemed actual in that they have been.
+Furthermore, that natural numbers can serve as common sense representation for moments in time.
+Since the set of natural numbers greater than any given value, x, is always an actual infinite, they derive that future events beyond any point in time must also be actually infinite.
+If the Hilbert's Hotel paradox disproves an eternal past, they conclude that it must—by correspondence—negate an endless future, contradicting the Judeo-Christian doctrine of eternal life.
+Morriston continues:

+[We agree with most defenders of the Kalam argument] that an endless series of events, each of which will occur, is at least metaphysically possible.
+But then an actual infinity of events occurring one-after-another is plainly possible, in which case the possibility of a beginningless series of past events should not be rejected merely on the ground that it would be an actual infinite.

-Commenting in agreement that future events cannot be actually infinite, Craig responds that this objection begs the question and fails to address the ontological distinction between past and future qualified by the objectivity of temporal becoming under presentism.
-He writes:
+Craig responds that, as an objection to the Hilbert's Hotel argument, their critique begs the question by postulating the possible existence of an actual infinite to dispute an argument which illustrates that actual infinites cannot exist.
+He adds that it fails to address the ontological distinction between past and future qualified by the objectivity of temporal becoming under presentism:

-"The series of future events can be finite but endless.
-In such a case the series is potentially infinite.
-This is a view that is so widespread and commonly accepted in the history of philosophy and science that the objector has a considerable burden of proof to bear if he is to show that this view is untenable."
+The series of events later than any event in time, including the initial cosmological singularity, is always finite and always increasing toward infinity as a limit.
+In other words, such a series is potentially infinite. ...
+By contrast the series of events earlier than any event in time cannot be potentially infinite, for in order to be so, it would have to be finite and yet increasing in the earlier than direction, which contradicts the nature of temporal becoming.
+So a beginningless series of such events must be actually infinite.